Chin-Sun/Telecommunicataion-Network/Chapter 6.md

   - Random Access
 ### Points I don't understand:
 - What is Transfer Delay?????? how to calculate?
+- Token Ring Type?
+What are the principles of three types?
+How to unerstand????
+- Token Passing Ring calcualtion??????????? 无法把计算公式与原理结合理解。。。。。
 ### Switched Networkds
 - Point-to-Point Connections: Switched networks create individual, dedicated connections between two communicating devices (nodes) for the duration of a communication session.
 - Dedicated Communication Paths: When two nodes need to communicate, the network establishes a dedicated path between them, ensuring that other devices do not share this specific path during that time.